siddMahen/SecurityOfficer/README.md

 #SecurityOfficer

-_A simple framework for iOS, which allows for easy encryption and decryption._
+<strong>A simple framework for iOS, which allows for easy encryption and decryption.</strong>

 ***